uplimit/course-dbt/greenery/W2_README.md

   - What are daily page views by product?
   - Daily orders by product?
   - What’s getting a lot of traffic, but maybe not converting into purchases?
+  - Tell me what products account for 80% of our revenue

 3. Explain the marts models you added.
 Why did you organize the models in the way you did?